 What You Need to Know

-- Under the CDHP options, certain approved preventive care drugs are 100% covered.
+- Under each CDHP, certain approved preventive care drugs are 100% covered.
 Learn more about what’s covered and the cost to you:

 - Prescription drug coverage includes a list of preferred drugs that is subject to change by the plan throughout the year.
 Get detailed information on each plan’s preferred drug list: